What is Goalball?

 The ball contains internal bells so players are able to track its movement by its sound, whilst the court is marked out with tactile lines so players can feel where they are.
 The idea of the game is quite simply to score goals by bowling the ball along the floor, past the opposing team.

-Where can I play Goalball?
+Where can I watch or play Goalball?

 There are 3 levels of play within the Goalball UK National League (Novice, Intermediate & Elite) with competitions at all levels, throughout each season regionally and nationally.